TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

 © 2020 HauteLook | A Nordstrom CompanyNordstromNordstrom RackHauteLookInvite a Friend, Get $20

-Get a $20 credit each time a friend you invite makes their first purchase.
+Get a $20 giftcard each time a friend you invite makes their first purchase.
 Limited time only.
 Terms &.
 Conditions

 Or you can use your personal referral link to invite